2factorauth/twofactorauth/CONTRIBUTING.md

 ### Exceptions & Restrictions

-If a site doesn't support TFA in certain countries, you can note this on the website.
+If a site doesn't support lightning in certain countries, you can note this on the website.
 There are 4 ways to customize how it is displayed:

 1. A default message acknowledging restrictions will be used with the following